ava/use-http/README.md

       // to overwrite those of `useFetch` for
       // `useMutation` and `useQuery`
     },
-    responseType: 'json', // similar to axios
-    // OR can be an array.
-We will try to get the `data`
-    // by attempting to extract it via these body interface
-    // methods, one by one in this order
-    // we skip `formData` because it's mostly used for service workers
-    responseType: ['json', 'text', 'blob', 'arrayBuffer'],
     // by default this is true, but if set to false
     // then we default to the responseType array of trying 'json' first, then 'text', etc.
     // hopefully I get some answers on here: https://bit.ly/3afPlJS